Apr 15, 2019

 After my first two sessions of directly training my backflip, by abs were absolutely singing with pain.
 After the first one especially, my abs were sore to touch for a full two weeks afterwards.

-Which both speaks to how underdeveloped my core strength was, and also how little I had previously needed to use any of the fast-twist muscle fibres in that area of my body.
+Which both speaks to how underdeveloped my core strength was, and also how little I had previously needed to use any of the fast-twitch muscle fibres in that area of my body.

 3. I kept training until it happened